VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 aggregate raising events.
-For example, if you tried to test the behavior by checking that the correct call is made to persist the aggregate to the data store, the test becomes coupled to the data store
-implementation: if you want to change the data store implementation, you will need to change the tests on the aggregates in the domain model.
+For example, if you tried to test the behavior by checking that the correct call is made to persist the aggregate to the data store, the test becomes coupled to the data store implementation (which is a smell): if you want to change the data store implementation, you will need to change the tests on the aggregates in the domain model.

 The following code sample shows an example of a test written using the state of the objects under test.
 This style of test is the one used